brianunlam/cosmosjs-toy-app/README.md

-# ts-jest-eslint-boilerplate

-A basic repository with jest, typescript, ts-node, eslint, prettier and basic rules configured, ready to build and debug.
-Just fork it and you are ready to go.
+# A few examples to build proto files and submit transactions or queries to cosmos networks